-Strategic Direction (SD) Outcome How Goals and Objectives are addressed in TAMP Provide green infrastructure that supports increased ecosystem services. modelling to simulate climate impact analysis for decision making.
-SD1.4 - Inner West is a zero emissions community that generates and owns clean energy.
-Support local adoption of clean renewable energy.
-Develop a transport network that runs on clean renewable energy.
-Where possible, Council transport assets will be renewed and maintained with climate resilient treatments using clean energy treatments with the lowest carbon footprint.
-SD 1.5 - Inner West is a zero waste community with an active share economy.
-Support operations and maintenance to avoid waste, reuse, repair recycle and share transport treatment materials.
-Provide local reuse and recycling infrastructure waste and by- products Use of recycling with transport treatments such as concrete and asphalt repair, bridge components and street furniture recycling where possible.
-2.1 - Development is designed for sustainability and makes life better.
-Pursue integrated planning and urban design across public and private spaces to suit the community and local environment needs.
-Improve the quality and investigate better access and use of existing community assets.
-The introduction of predictive modelling techniques will ensure that asset works programs are optimised as opposed to ad-hoc.
-SD 2.5 - Public transport is reliable, accessible, connected and enjoyable.
+Strategic Direction (SD) Outcome How CSP outcomes and strategies are addressed in TAMP SD1.4 - Zero emissions Implement strategies to reduce and mitigate greenhouse gas emissions.
+Build local resilience and adapt to climate change. • Where possible, Council transport assets will be renewed and maintained with climate resilient treatments using clean energy treatments with the lowest carbon footprint.
+SD 1.5 - Zero waste Support operations and maintenance to avoid waste, reuse, repair recycle and share transport treatment materials.
+Provide local reuse and recycling infrastructure waste and by-products • Use of recycling with transport treatments such as concrete and asphalt repair, bridge components and street furniture recycling where possible.
+SD 2.2 - Sustainable development Integrate planning and urban design for public and private spaces. • Council will ensure that road and transport infrastructure developments align with urban design principles that promote walkability, accessibility, and community character.
+SD 2.3 - Integrated transport Manage the road network.
 Advocate for improved public transport services to, through and around Inner West.
 Advocate for, and provide, transport infrastructure that aligns with population growth.
 Provision of infrastructure that is fit for use and purpose, accessible, safe and well maintained.
 Provision of 10-year capital improvement programs to reduce asset renewal gap and to ensure that assets are fit for the purpose they were intended for including demographic and population demands of the future.
-SD 2.6 - People are walking, cycling and moving around Inner West with ease.
-Deliver integrated networks and infrastructure for transport and active travel.
-Pursue innovation in planning and providing new transport options.
-Establish the link between the TAMP and the Transport Strategy and other transport studies, masterplans and reports.
+Council will facilitate and partner with key stakeholders to enhance active transport infrastructure, ensuring safe and connected walking and cycling networks.
+The road network will be managed strategically to balance safety, and asset longevity, aligning investment with network demand.